-Hedgehogs are exotic animals, which means they’re are more expensive that your average guinea pig or rabbit.
+Hedgehogs are exotic animals, which means they’re more expensive than your average guinea pig or rabbit.
 Hedgehog prices range from $75-$250, this is for the hedgehog itself and not all its essentials.

 Basic Hedgehog Costs